 As for how his particular swing responded to that advice, it’s just natural.

 “Maybe my hips are a little tight?”
 Outman mused.
 “Combined with the way my body moves, maybe that’s it.
-I never really thought [my stance] was compact before I got called up and people started telling me it was.”
+I never really thought was compact before I got called up and people started telling me it was.”

 Compact or long and loping, whatever feels natural to the red-hot Outman should be the path moving forward, especially considering the heights he’s reached this season (hitting for the cycle twice, hitting .462 with a bomb in a big-league cameo, etc.).